erik-vasilev/Python-Advanced/README.md

-# Python-Advanced
+### Python-Advanced May:2021

-Python Advanced course exercises
+Some of my exercises from python advanced course at SofUni.